 For a place known for its rain, Oregon sure has a lot of sunflowers.
 In the summer, Oregon sunflower season is a yellowy explosion of happiness.
 While exploring Tualatin Valley, it’s hard to go an hour without catching a glimpse of the zippy flower along a rural road, home garden bed or plopped into a vase at a friendly café.

 For the biggest sunflower of all, head to the sunflower quilt block along the Quilt Barn Trail.
 The large, painted block of a sunflower at Sun Gold Farm (9500 NW Evers Road, Forest Grove; sungoldfarm.com) complements the colorful robustness of this farm, which grows and markets vegetables, fruits and nuts.
+(Also, don’t forget to pick up some fresh produce at the farm’s on-site market!)
 This farm has been in the family since 1940, and it was originally a dairy, dating back to the 1800s.
 Separate from Oregon sunflower season, this sunflower can be seen all year.